piermorel/gramm/README.md

 ## About gramm ##

-### Installation ###
+### Installin gramm ###

-- Automatically within MATLAB : Open the Add-ons explorer, search for "gramm" and click Add !
+We recommend installing gramm directly through MATLAB's Add-ons explorer.
+Search for "gramm" and click Add!

-- Or by downloading the toolbox package : download the latest .mltbx file from the [GitHub Releases](https://github.com/piermorel/gramm/releases) and double-click the downloaded file to install.
+You can also install gramm manually by downloading the latest .mltbx file or by adding the gramm folder from the repository to your path.

 ### Documentation ###

-Once the toolbox is installed, type ```doc``` in the MATLAB command window and you will see gramm in the "Supplemental Software" on the bottom left menu.
+Once the toolbox is installed, type ```doc``` in the MATLAB command window and you will see gramm in the "Supplemental Software" section at the bottom of the left navigation bar.
 From there you will have access to several live script demos and a cheat sheet with all commands in a compact format.

 ### Citing gramm ###